hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 3. Gather the Workspace ID of your organization workspace: Go to **Manage Workspace** in the [HPE GreenLake platform Graphical User Interface](https://common.cloud.hpe.com/) to get your workspace ID. **Save** the *workspace ID*.

 4. Obtain the ***identifier*** of your services deployed in your workspace.
 These services are typically Aruba Central, Data Services, and Compute Ops Management used to manage and operate your networking, compute and storage infrastructure.
 Using your Internet browser, log in to the HPE GreenLake platform UI and launch the **inspect element** feature of your browser to inspect the **Network** activity.
 In your workspace, select **Services** and check the network activity in the inspect element.
-In the left-end panel, select **provisions**, and select **Response** in the Network activity panel to display the list of services provisioned in your workspace. **Save** the ***identifier*** (displayed as _application_id_ in the Response tab) for each of your _PROVISIONED_ services.
-You will need this information when making REST API calls to the common HPE GreenLake platform services.
+In the left-end panel, select **provisions**, and select **Response** in the Network activity panel to display the list of services provisioned in your workspace. **Save** the ***identifier*** (displayed as _application\_id_ in the Response tab) for each of your _PROVISIONED_ services.
+You will need this information when making REST API calls to the HPE GreenLake platform APIs.

 5. Get information (email address) for a user to invite to your workspace.